Navajo and Anglo citizens traded arguments during the public comment period of the board meeting, attended by more than 50 people.

 State law instructs those seeking creation of a separate district, once they have a certified petition with signatures from at least 60 percent of registered voters, simply to inform the governing board.
 That petition then is forwarded to the state Public Education Department, which has 90 days to schedule a public hearing to determine whether a split is in the best interest of both districts.

 Many of the Navajo residents at Thursday's meeting believe a split is not in the best interest of the Navajo children or employees.
-The proposal calls for the district to split along the reservation line, pulling the six Kirtland-area schools from the existing district.

 "Kids are asking me Why don't they want us?'"
 Nez said of his Navajo neighbors.
 "This is a civil rights violation."